-- We ran a script that removed any non-accepted domains in the user’s email address list.
+- We ran a script that removed any non-accepted domains in each user’s email address list.

 - We disabled Exchange Unified Messaging (EUM) for users.

-- We added the service address (service.microsoft.com) to the user’s email address list.
+- We added the service address (service.microsoft.com) to each user’s email address list.
 (Note that adding this address can cause a delay due to directory synchronization.)

 - Migration was automatically suspended when mailbox content was 95 percent moved, until the scheduled cutover.

 - The script retried if migration failed and sent an error log if failures continued, so it could be escalated to service engineering to investigate.